otrevizo/CEIS320_Mobile_Device_Devel/README.md

 https://www.youtube.com/playlist?list=PLJgpRhj3_bvGbHviGjE66vAlmcX-LEODV

+## Options to run Android Studio

+<i> CEIS320 Azure Labs: A VM created to you by the school.
-## VirtualBox Virtual Machine (VM)

-To make it easier to work on labs, I've set up a VirtualBox Virtual Machine (VM) with all the necessary tools and software.
+<i> VirtualBox Virtual Machine (VM): Use a VirtualBox Virtual Machine (VM) on Linux and install Android Studio.

-#### To create the VM from the CEIS320.ova file:

-1. Download the CEIS320.ova file from Canvas > CEIS320 > Files.
-2. Open VirtualBox and click on "File" > "Import Appliance".
-3. Select the CEIS320.ova file and follow the prompts to create the VM.
-4. Once the import is complete, start the VM and log in with the provided credentials.
+<i> Install ANdroid Studio directly on your computer (Windows, Mac, or Linux)

+#### Supplemental YouTube playlist to use VirtualBox:

 Consult this YouTube playlist as reference: https://www.youtube.com/playlist?list=PLJgpRhj3_bvE7nm7j9-x24GzVL9lS7wy1